Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): A three-pronged approach to LRU

 We've seen that increasing the hit ratio leads to lower throughput when the hit ratio is high.
 We have shown via a queueing analysis why this happens.
 From a more intuitive perspective, when the hit ratio is high, we see that the {\em delink} operation becomes the bottleneck.
 Hence almost all requests are queued behind the delink server in Figure~\ref{fig:LRUcache}.
 Thus, while it seems that we are saving time by not going to disk, we instead are wasting time by having to queue up at the delink device.
 Thus requests can actually take {\em longer}.
 This longer response time translates to a drop in throughput.

-In all the curves of Figure~\ref{fig:LRU-simu}, we find that there is some point, $p^*_{hit}$, after which increasing the hit ratio only hurts.
+In all the curves of Figure~\ref{fig:lru:LRU-simu}, we find that there is some point, $p^*_{hit}$, after which increasing the hit ratio only hurts.
 This point $p^*_{hit}$ {\em decreases} as the mean disk latency decreases.
-When the mean disk latency is really low(Figure~\ref{fig:LRU-simu}(c)), increasing the hit ratio never helps!
 Thus our message about not blindly increasing the hit ratio will become more and more valid as we move to faster disks.

-Throughout, we have looked at throughput, but we could instead have looked at {\em mean response time}, namely the time from when a request is submitted until it completes.
+Throughout, we have looked at throughput, but we could instead have looked at {\em mean latency}, namely the time from when a request is submitted until it completes.
 Given that we have a closed-loop setting, mean response time and throughput are inversely related (see \cite[Chapters 6,7]{PerformanceModeling13}).
 Hence mean response time {\em increases} for higher hit ratios.